Rose de Cherbourg

 The main elements of the public space project

 • A transformation of the ring road interchange into a suspended promenade inspired by the New York High Line.
-This new 500-metre vegetated space will be open to both walking and sporting activities,
+This new 500-metre vegetated space is open to both walking and sporting activities,

 • A transformation of a part of the circular boulevard into an urban boulevard (up to the Valettes crossroads), which will include a wide pavement and a bicycle path